MicrosoftDocs/altspace-vr/altspace-vr/tutorials/host-tools-overview.md

 By muting your attendees, you can limit distracting sounds and keep things nice and quiet in your space.
 The mute function will last for as long as a host allows, or when the host leaves the space.
 When an attendee enters the space or tries to unmute, attendees will receive an on-screen message letting them know they’ve been muted by the host.
 When the host unmutes, the attendees will receive a message letting them know that they are unmuted as well.

 ### Message All

 Hosts can send a message to all the attendees present.
 Use any of our quick-notes or write an original one.
 Once sent, everyone will receive the message as a pop up.

 ### Amplify My Voice

 Hosts can amplify their microphones to ensure that everyone in your event will hear what you are saying regardless of distance.

 ### Stage Blocking (On/Off)

 Decide when and where attendees can stand.
 Choose to hog the spotlight, take turns presenting, or invite everyone on stage for a group dance party.

+> [!IMPORTANT]
-Disclaimer: Not all worlds contain a stage blocker, so pick your event templates wisely.
+> Not all worlds contain a stage blocker, so pick your event templates wisely.
 Make yourself familiar with our event templates on test events prior to creating your official event.

 ![Host tools menu expanded to show available options with toggle stage blocker highlighted]()